 - Press flat and roll for transport.

-Display Tip: Hang around the front edge of your table or canopy.
-Include a folded stack for sale with labeled lengths.
+📍 Display tip: Hang around the front edge of your table or canopy.

 Cheap materials, high markup.
-Gardeners love a cute label.
+Gardeners can never resist a cute label for the herb bed.

 - Use wood craft sticks, bamboo spoons, or rocks.